 This is part two of my IUD series, about the weird side effects I’ve gotten from sticking a hormone-carrying foreign object into my body.
-Click here for part one, about the procedure, and part three, a check-in six months after getting my IUD.

 Note: This isn’t meant as medical advice, and you should take my experience with the Mirena IUD with a grain of salt because all bodies are different!
 That being said, I wish I had known more about the possible side effects before I got my IUD, so hopefully you’ll find this informational.

 My Mirena, which I got in January, was all fun and games for about two weeks, when the only side effect I had after the initial horrendous cramping was some mild spotting.
 I was absolutely gleeful when pill poppin’ time would come around and I did…nothing!
 Nothing at all, while still preventing pregnancy with a higher effectiveness than the pill!
 Magical.

 BUT THEN.
 Oh boy, but then did some shit go down.

 Side effect 1: Acne

 First, I got the pimples.
 Okay, some pimples are a small price to pay for not being pregnant for 5 years.
 But these were not just some pimples.
 They were A LOT of pimples.
 I began breaking out all over my T-zone.
 This breakout was worse than any breakout I had ever gotten, even before I began taking the pill.